tmopencell/wifirepeater/README.md

 Please change the password by typing `sudo raspi-config` and select **change user password**

-I also like to use an ssh key for login and to disable password login altogher.
-You can read about how to do this [here](https://raspi.tv/2012/how-to-set-up-keys-and-disable-password-login-for-ssh-on-your-raspberry-pi)
+I also like to use an ssh key for login and to disable password login altogether.
+You can read about how to do this [here](https://raspi.tv/2012/how-to-set-up-keys-and-disable-password-login-for-ssh-on-your-raspberry-pi).

+## Performance
+This was a first attempt and the performance was..
+Terrible..
+The summary outputs of `ping google.com` when I am connected to my main network and when I am then connected to the extender network.
+I also did an internet [speed test](https://www.speedtest.net) and the results were about an order of magnitude drop in speed.

+## Suggestions for improvements
+I suspect much of the issues are coming from the DNS side.
+If the unit was set up more as an access point (i.e., not issuing IP address leases) then it would be quicker, the DNSMASQ that I use is probably not the best and I don't know enough to optimise it.
+This would be my recommended first port of call.

+I don't think the wifi cards are the problem.
+I have used the Raspi as a wifi **router** previously and while it does throttle the speed (usually about 30/40 mb/sec) it is still quick.
+This is true for the external antenna as well.
+Thus I think the issue is more in the computational task (the witchcraft of which I do not claim to understand) of issuing/managing
+ IP addresses rather than just hardware limitations.

+Happy repeating!